Weather and Road Conditions

 Driving Directions to North Rim Grand Canyon National Park.

-You may also view the Arizona Dept of Transportation Road Conditions and Closures Map: http://www.az511.com/adot/files/traffic/ to learn where statewide road closures are.
+You may view the Arizona Dept of Transportation Road Conditions and Closures Map: http://www.az511.com/adot/files/traffic/ to learn where statewide road construction delays and closures are.

 Grand Canyon Climate Overview and Planning Information